-Roma SOURCE is a European project that aims to combat and reduce discrimination through developing mutual understanding between Roma and mainstream communities, promoting equal rights and highlighting best practice.
+Roma SOURCE was a European project that aimed to combat and reduce discrimination through developing mutual understanding between Roma and mainstream communities, promoting equal rights and highlighting best practice.
 The project ended in March 2013.
 The new Roma MATRIX project follows on from the success of Roma SOURCE.

-Roma SOURCE [Sharing of Understanding Rights and Citizenship in Europe] is a two year project co-funded by the European Union’s Fundamental Rights and Citizenship Programme.
+Roma SOURCE [Sharing of Understanding Rights and Citizenship in Europe] was a two year project co-funded by the European Union’s Fundamental Rights and Citizenship Programme.

 What was Migration Yorkshire’s role?

-Migration Yorkshire is coordinating the European project as the lead partner, and is running one of the regional projects – Yorkshire and Humber Roma SOURCE.
+Migration Yorkshire coordinated the European project as the lead partner, and ran one of the regional projects – Yorkshire and Humber Roma SOURCE.

 Who were the European partners?

-The project involves eight organisations from six European countries, with each organisation working on different aspects of the project in their region:
+The project involved eight organisations from six European countries, with each organisation working on different aspects of the project in their region: